StarPlayrX/bigmac/README.md

 Together, **BM2 + OCLP** becomes a 1-2 punch for all our unsupported Mac users.

-Disclaimer: OCLP is a property of **Dortania**.
+Disclaimer: OCLP is a property of Dortania.
 BigMac2 is unaffiliated with OCLP, Dortania and its contributors.

 ### Get Started using OpenCore Legacy Patcher Today!
 https://dortania.github.io/OpenCore-Legacy-Patcher/